Internet Based Communication Networks and Services research group

 The IBCN group belongs to the Department of Information Technology (INTEC) of Ghent University (UGent) and is part of the Internet Technologies Department of iMinds (new name of IBBT).
 At a national level the group is collaborating with about 100 industrial partners in many multidisciplinary projects.
-Also internationally there is strong involvement in European research projects, especially in the Future Internet area, with about 70 finished and running EU projects over the past 10 years.
-The IBCN group counts about 150 researchers, and the research resulted in 1600 publications in international journals and conference proceedings, 90 PhD's, 45 international awards, and 6 spin-off companies.
-The academic staff has a strong involvement in informatics, software engineering and networking courses at the Engineering Faculty of UGent.
+At international level there is strong involvement in European research projects, especially in the Future Internet area, with about 70 finished and running EU projects over the past 10 years.
+The IBCN group counts about 150 researchers, and the research resulted in 2200 publications in international journals and conference proceedings, 90 PhD's, 45 international awards, and 6 spin-off companies.
+The academic staff teaches various informatics, software engineering and networking courses at the Engineering Faculty of UGent.